If your iPhone is more than two years old, chances are it is getting slower. But don’t worry. You don’t have to buy a new phone yet.

 Less space could be to blame if your iPhone is running slow—time to free up some space on your iPhone.

 Go ahead and delete all the apps you’re not using and back up your pictures to a cloud storage service.

-You’ll see a list of all the apps installed on your iPhone with the amount of space used, delete the ones you don’t need.
+You’ll see a list of all the apps installed on your iPhone with the amount of space used.
+Delete the ones you don’t need.

-3. Reduce Transparency and Motion Effects
+4. Reduce Transparency and Motion Effects

 I know the parallax effect of the icons looks pretty cool, but those effects could potentially slow down your iPhone.